 Enter the amount on line 19 of Schedule 1 of the 2021 Form 1040, and file the schedule with your tax return.
 Schedule 1 covers numerous adjustments to income.
 The total of all of them will transfer to line 10a of Form 1040.

 These lines and forms apply to the 2021 tax return, the one you'll file in 2022.
 The IRS has redesigned the 1040 tax return three times since 2017, so this information won't necessarily appear in the same place on previous years' returns.

 Non-Deductible IRA Contributions

-If you are not eligible for the IRA deduction, you can still make the contribution.
-It is called a non-deductible IRA contribution, and the funds inside the account will grow tax-deferred until a distribution occurs.
+You can still make contributions even if you're not eligible for the IRA deduction.
+This is called a non-deductible IRA contribution, and the funds inside the account will grow tax-deferred until a distribution occurs.